Furnace Repair Checklist

-- With one hand, firmly flip the breaker to the “on” spot.
-If the breaker instantly trips and pops back to “off,” don’t try to reset it and call an expert from Fleming Heating & Air Conditioning Inc at 877-389-2465 quickly.
+- With one hand, firmly flip the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and call an expert from Fleming Heating & Air Conditioning Inc at 877-389-2465 quickly.

 It doesn’t matter how old your furnace is or what brand it is, it has no less than one regular wall switch positioned on or near it.